Revealed: the soft skills that will help you get a job

 When applying for a job, it can be tricky to show that you’re the right person for the role, particularly if you’re unsure of what the hiring party needs to know about you.
 However, you’ll stand a much better chance of impressing your potential manager or interviewer if you can offer examples of soft skills that employers are looking for.

-Read time: 4 minutes | Author: Jane Bamford - Head of Technology Hays
+Read time: 4 minutes | Author: Jane Bamford - Managing Director Hays Netherlands

 What are soft skills?
 As opposed to technical skills, such as coding or being able to create certain thing, these can be used across a range of roles and even industries.
 As you’ll see from the examples of soft skills that employers are looking for, it’s likely that you’ll need these on a day-to-day basis, even if you don’t realise it.
 They’re also growing in importance because, as innovation and technological advances change the way we work at a rapid rate, it’s the soft skills that won’t become outdated so quickly.